 - Health and wellbeing.

 Queensland is home to the first peak body in Australia, Ending Violence Against Women Queensland (EVAWQ).
 It provides a united voice across all three areas of the women’s sector: Sexual violence, women’s health and Domestic and Family Violence.

 Domestic and family violence is internationally recognised as a fundamental violation of human rights; it is a distinctly gendered problem that disproportionately affects women and their children.

-In Australia, it has gained prominence as a significant and unacceptable issue requiring urgent attention and action.
-A holistic approach is being undertaken at both national and state levels through campaigns, policy and program initiatives, research, legislation and cultural change.
-The statistics tell us that on average across Australia, one woman is murdered every week by a current or former partner, and that one in six women will experience physical or sexual violence from a current or former partner in their lifetime.
+In Australia, Domestic and Family violence has gained prominence as a significant and unacceptable issue requiring urgent attention and action.
+A holistic approach is being undertaken at both national and state levels through campaigns, research, legislation, cultural change and policy and program initiatives.
+The statistics tell us, on average across Australia, one woman is murdered every week by a current or former partner, and that one-in-six women will experience physical or sexual violence from a current or former partner during their lifetime.

 If you or someone you know is in fear or anxious about their partner – please call DVConnect 1800 811 811 24 hours a day, seven days a week.

 One in five women have experienced sexual violence or assault since the age of 15, according to data from the Australian Bureau of Statistics.
 Of all Australian women, 15 per cent had been sexually assaulted by a person they knew, since the age of 15 and 3.8 per cent had been sexually assaulted by a stranger.